Argentina

 La Hoya ski resort, a step back in time where lift tickets are cheap.
 La Hoya is located near the town of Esquel which is 282km (175 miles) south of Bariloche.

 In Patagonia the climate is much cooler than near Mendoza and the ski resorts are at lower altitudes.
 With the exception of Caviahue, the top elevations of the ski resorts are only about 2,000 metres (6,500 feet).
-This is a great place to start your Argentinean ski holiday if you have any concerns about

-Cerro Castor.
-This southern ski resort is located near Ushuaia in the Tierra del Fuego.
-The base of the ski resort sits at only 195 metres above sea level.
+Ushuaia in the Tierra del Fuego.
+The base of the ski resort sits at only 195 metres (640 feet) above sea level.

-Cat Skiing and Heli Skiing Argentina
+Heli Skiing in Argentina

 When is the Argentina Ski Season?